-Having a lifestyle like Bear Grylls, adventurer and TV presenter best known for Man vs Wild and Born Survivor, requires incredible fitness.
+Amazing fitness is required to live a lifestyle similar to Bear Grylls, an adventurer, and TV host best known for Man vs Wild or Born Survivor.

-Sarah, his therapist, explains: “Bear provides a perfect illustration of the amazing versatility of Bowen.
-It helps him across a full range of symptoms – not only alleviating pain but boosting his immune system and helping minimise fatigue.
-Of course, he isn’t a typical patient, but most of his problems are no different from those I treat in people with normal lifestyles.”
+Sarah, his therapist, says: “Bear is a perfect example of the incredible versatility of Bowen.
+It relieves his pain, boosts his immune system, and reduces fatigue.
+Although he’s not a typical patient, most of his issues are similar to those I treat in patients with normal lifestyles.

 Bowen Technique uses gentle movements of the thumbs and fingers to move the muscles, ligaments, and soft tissues.
 This process releases energy and sends impulses to your brain to activate the body’s healing system.
 It is believed to be especially effective in correcting muscular or skeletal imbalances.
 Practitioners usually work through clothing and make light movements.

 It was founded in 1996 by Tom Bowen (1916-1982).
 This holistic treatment focuses on the whole body.
 It may seem strange that the practitioner leaves the room at the end of each movement, but this is necessary to allow the body’s healing process to begin.
 Bowen asks the body to recognize and make the necessary changes, instead of making it change’.

 Bowen Technique is a holistic body treatment that targets the soft connective tissue (fascia).
 Bowen therapy can treat musculoskeletal and related neurological problems, including acute sports injuries as well as chronic or organic conditions.
 It is gentle, relaxing, and does not require forceful manipulation.

 Bowen Technique can be used on both the superficial and deeper fascia.
 Facia, also known as soft tissue, is the portion of connective tissue that influences, separates and envelops every organ and tissue.